What Is Comprehensive Coverage?

 How much you pay each month for comprehensive coverage is determined in a different way than for personal injury liability and property damage.
 With that type of coverage, the amount of protection you get dictates what you pay.
 With comprehensive coverage, though, the cost varies based on the deductible you choose.
 The higher the deductible, the less you’ll shell out each month for a premium – but the more you’ll spend of your own money if you file a claim.

 How do you calculate the actual cash value?
-Actual cash value is equal to what you paid for your car minus depreciation and your deductible.
+The actual cash value is equal to what you paid for your car minus depreciation and your deductible.
 So, what will comprehensive coverage pay for?
 It will pay an amount up to the cash value of your car to either repair or replace it.
-If the cost repairing your car is more than the actual cash value of your vehicle, your auto insurance company will declare it a total loss and pay the sum of the actual cash value to ensure you can replace it – unless you want to retain salvage (keep the wrecked car).
+If the cost of repairing your car is more than the actual cash value of your vehicle, your auto insurance company will declare it a total loss and pay the sum of the actual cash value to ensure you can replace it – unless you want to retain salvage (keep the wrecked car).
 In that case, the salvage value will also be taken out of your payout.

 The deductible amount usually ranges from $250 to $1,000.
 Increasing your deductible can reduce your monthly premium.